zowe/community/Secure-Software-Development-Policy/Zowe-SSDP-SDLC/Policy.md

 - C3.4 Verify Components Integrity (#ID: ZSSD-LP:PW-RWS-VCI)

 >Verify the integrity and check the provenance of all in-house and third-party software components before reusing them for the organization’s own software.

+>##Notes, TODOs
+>This should happen prior to add dependency to the code project.
+Can we  require it?
+How we ensure it was done?

 ```#REF: SSDF:PW.4.5```